taih304/Linux-Shell/Physical layer/Connectivity/USB.md

 List USB devices: ``lsusb``

+Ubuntu 18.04 and 20.04 has kernel module installed by default for CP210x (e.g CP2102) and CH341, which are located in ``/lib/modules/5.15.0-79-generic/kernel/drivers/usb/serial``.
+Those kernel modules are not loaded when CP210x and CH341 are not plugged in.

+For usb keyboard, most kernels already go with default built-in ``usbhid`` module.
+Experiment with removal of default kernel module ``usbhid`` could be problematic for the system and maybe difficult to recover.

+All USB HID devices are automatically managed by usbhid driver.
+For example with CP2102, every time a CP2102 is plugged into the USB port, usbhid driver will automatically load the cp210x.ko kernel module as CP2102 device driver for usage.

 # Cannot open /dev/ttyUSB0: Permission denied

 This error happen as your user account is not added to ``dialout`` or ``tty`` group.